-\Submitted to the editors (date).
-The authors thank Lisa Goldberg and Alex Shkolnik for many helpful conversations.
+$^$ Submitted to the editors September 14, 2021.
+The authors thank Lisa Goldberg, Alex Shkolnik, and two anonymous referees for many helpful comments.
 Any errors are our own.

 &lt;sup>†Consortium for Data Analytics and Risk, University of California, Berkeley, CA (hgurdogan@berkeley.edu)